-Hi Daniela, if you fancy go south to Patagonia in argentina u should visit el calafate, such a nice small town. from there u could visit the perito Moreno glacier and an even smaller village called el chaltén, beautiful for some trekking. or if u don´t have much time go south that far, san bariloche is pretty as well, a lot of water and beautiful nature. over 3 years ago
+Hi Daniela, if you fancy go south to Patagonia in argentina u should visit el calafate, such a nice small town. from there u could visit the perito Moreno glacier and an even smaller village called el chaltén, beautiful for some trekking. or if u don´t have much time go south that far, san bariloche is pretty as well, a lot of water and beautiful nature. almost 4 years ago

 How do you intend to cross?
 It is possible to drive or get a bus (no train transportation in Brazil), but once you ony have 2 weeks may be a waste of time; so perhaps flying is the best option.
 You can fly either from São Paulo or rio and to buenos aires or straight to the Patagonia region (in case your planning to go there).
 As said before, Patagonia is simply amazing!
 Don't miss el calafate and el chalten - I liked it even better than Ushuaia.
 We also crossed to chile and made the W-trek in Torres del Paine.